SIMITGROUP/phplibs/src/phpjasperxml/README.md

 h | :white_check_mark: |
 Forecolor | :white_check_mark: |
 Backcolor | :white_check_mark: |
+Font  | :white_check_mark: | :exclamation: Font is configurable, but upstream (tcpdf) not support lot of fonts.
+Developer shall manually add font into yourproject/vendor/tecnickcom/tcpdf/fonts.
+Unicode character for Chinese, Japanese, Korean detected will replace as fixed font(So it display the content instead of show '?'.
+However, you have no way to change the their font ).
-Font  | :exclamation: | upstream tcpdf not support lot of fonts. manual add is tedious Transparent | :white_check_mark: |
+Transparent | :white_check_mark: |
 Print Repeated Value | :x: | Default = True
 Label | :x: |